AndrewShpagin/CppAsScript/README.md

 Currently it works for Windows, but it will be crossplatform in future).

 ## The problem it solves
 You need to execute external scripts using your program API at the native c++ speed.
 Now it is possible!
-Declare the API, create script example as cpp file, use thes project to complile that cpp and execute at runtime.
+Declare the API, create script example as cpp file, use this project to complile that cpp and execute at runtime.
 It allows to create platform-independent plugins that are amost independent on API changes instead of old DLL-s method.
-It opent possibility to users of the main program create really fast and time-critical extensions.
+It opens the possibility to users of the main program to create really fast and time-critical extensions.

 ## Pre-requisites
 You need to install LLVM clang (it is relatively lightweight), not later than 12.0.1<br>